WeiFoo/EasyOverHard/README.md

 * Here, we report the average results across 10 different word2vec models generated with 10 different seeds and report the median values.

-* FSE'17 paper only uses one word2vec model.

 # Introduction